Disclaimer

 By O. O. Worrell

 At a cursory glance, the Manifest Level of Signification (on the surface reading/reading at a glance) of the title suggest Mano is the proverbial village drunk who lives by the Ortoire River.
 However, the author appears to be implying much more.
-On closer interpellation, we (as readers and literary critics), encounter Michael Anthony's Latent Level of Signification (core or subtextual reading/reading for insight) into the deeper meaning of this title and narrative: Mano, the infamous alcoholic, whose disease (of alcoholism) has caused his family great distress, socioeconomic disenfranchisement and, perhaps most painfully, his own diminished self-worth in the eyes of his son, Sona; "the drunkard's son".
+On closer interpellation, we (as readers and literary critics), encounter Michael Anthony's Latent Level of Signification (core or subtextual reading/reading for insight) into the deeper meaning of this title and narrative.
+Mano, the infamous alcoholic, whose complete surrender to the destructive disease of alcoholism, has caused his family great distress, socioeconomic disenfranchisement and, perhaps most painfully, his own diminished self-worth in the eyes of his son, Sona; "the drunkard's son".

 Setting (geographical place/space of the story):